Brigette-Eckert/Crafters-Corner/README.md

 1. As an anoymous user I can view tutorials, tips & tricks and the static pages.

-2. As an authenicated user I can post comments.
+2. As an appertentice I can post comments, edit and delete my own comments, review tutorials and skip comment approval.

-3. As a instructor I can create new tutorials.
+3. As a artisian I can create new tutorials.

 ####Surpise Me Module